 This hands-on course teaches students the fundamentals of programming using Python creating of simple programs and some basic video games.
-Using Object Oriented Programming students will develop and use problem solving skills when writing programs of their own, apply the design process in program development, prepare informal oral presentations and explain the basic elements of a well-designed program.
+Using Object Oriented Programming students will develop and use problem solving skills when writing programs of their own, apply the design process in program development, prepare informal oral presentations and explain the basic elements of a welldesigned program.
 Students will also delve into the use of graphical user interfaces, graphics, and the use of sounds in programs.
 A strong understanding of math and basic knowledge of computers is needed to be successful in this course.
+This course may be eligible for Running Start credit.
+This course fulfills the computer science requirement.